The Student Career Roadmap for international students

 Students do not normally pay unemployment insurance contributions.
 This means that you will not be entitled to receive unemployment benefits if you lose your part-time student job.

-Working after Graduation
+Working after graduation

-Mandatory:This includes a work placement or internship, required by the degree programmes and studies and governed by university-specific rules.
-The time is not getting paid.
-In some cases, scholarship funding may be an option (Source: DAAD).
+Mandatory: These work placements or internships (hereafter collectively referred to as ‘internships’) are required by your degree programme and are governed by university-specific rules.
+Mandatory internships are unpaid.
+In some cases, scholarship funding may be an option (source DAAD).

 Minimum wage

-Since 1 January 2024 the statutory minimum wage is 12,41 € per hour in Germany.
+Since 1 January 2025, the statutory minimum wage in Germany is €12.82 per hour.
 It is adjusted from time to time.
 If you have any questions about minimum wage issues in Germany, the Federal Ministry of Labour and Social Affairs has set up a hotline that you can call: 030 60 28 00 28.

 FAQs